 Facebook: CAER Studio @CAERBC

-NB Competition closing date September 30th 2019.
+NB Competition closing date now extended to October 31st 2019.
 Competition entries will be judged on the basis of the three criteria outlined above by a panel of local residents and CAER Heritage project artists/representatives.